Holy-Knights-NFT/wikibook/2-holyknight-walkthrough/4-armor.md

 ## New mint Armor

-New Armor upgrades will be calculated as follows:
+New Equipment upgrades will be calculated as follows:

 • Common, 48.16% chance.